cavinsaravanan/The-FIRST-Devil-s-Dictionary/dictionary.md

 **Inspection (v.):** Activity that occurs at the latest time possible on Thursday.
 Sometimes leads to cutting the robot in half to either cut weight or size.~Michael Hill

+**Inspector Training (n):** 1.A service provided by the first team inspected at a regional.
+2. Punishment for daring to be the first team inspected at a regional.
+3. Situation easily remedied by finding Al~BJT

 **Intake(n.):** spinning wheels on the front of your robot~Mitchell1714

 # J